dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components.md

 ## [FormRow](/uilib/components/form-row)

 The FormRow component is a helper to archive more easily often used DNB form layout setups.
-By default a `FormRow` is using the `<formset>` and `<legend>` HTML elements - if a label property is provided.
+By default a `FormRow` is using the `<fieldset>` and `<legend>` HTML elements - if a label property is provided.

 ## [FormSet](/uilib/components/form-set)